waikato-llm/llm-dataset-converter/plugins/metadata-from-name.md

 # metadata-from-name

 * domain(s): any
-* accepts: ldc.api.supervised.pairs.PairData, ldc.api.pretrain.PretrainData, ldc.api.translation.TranslationData, ldc.api.supervised.classification.ClassificationData
+* accepts: seppl.AnyData
-* generates: ldc.api.supervised.pairs.PairData, ldc.api.pretrain.PretrainData, ldc.api.translation.TranslationData, ldc.api.supervised.classification.ClassificationData
+* generates: seppl.AnyData

 Extracts a sub-string from the current input file name and stores it in the meta-data.